Regular points of extremal subsets in Alexandrov spaces: Introduction

 As applications, we obtain the following two theorems for extremal subsets.
 One is the volume convergence of extremal subsets.
-Recall that the volumes of Alexandrov spaces are continuous under the Gromov-Hausdorff convergence (\cite[10.8]{BGP}, \cite[3.5]{S}, \cite[0.6]{Y1}) and that the proof is based on the properties of regular (strained) points.
+Recall that the volume of Alexandrov spaces is continuous under the Gromov-Hausdorff convergence (\cite[10.8]{BGP}, \cite[3.5]{S}, \cite[0.6]{Y1}) and that the proof is based on the properties of regular (strained) points.
 Let $\vol_m$ denote the $m$-dimensional Hausdorff measure.
+Note that by Theorem \ref{thm:main}, the Hausdorff measure on an extremal subset is independent of which metric (intrinsic or extrinsic) is considered.